NightKosh/Sophisticated-wolves/README.md

         git submodule update
       ```
    * ~~Download other API's manually and place them into "src/main/java" folder~~
-4. Run "./gradlew setupDecompWorkspace idea" from mod folder
+4. Download MDK from forge
 5. Import mod to your ide as "new Gradle project"

 ## Gradle commands
-1. Download the MDK from forge
+1. Download MDK from forge
    for eclipse:
     ```
         gradlew genEclipseRuns
     ```
    for IntelliJ IDEA:
     ```
         gradlew genIntellijRuns
     ```